-Similar species: Flat floater is more circular and its umbo is almost flush to the hinge line.
-Paper pondshell has a thinner shell and a flatter umbo.
+Similar species: The flat floater (Utterbackiana suborbiculata) is more circular, and its umbo is almost flush to the hinge line.
+The paper pondshell has a thinner shell and a flatter umbo.
+The creeper (Strophitus undulatus), cylindrical papershell (Anodontoides ferussacianus), and pondhorn (Uniomerus tetralasmus) are also similar.

 Adult length: 3–8 inches.